- Court & Judicial Services

 The Probation Department of the Shelby Division of the 41-A District Court, located at 24 Mile Road and Van Dyke in Shelby Township, may be reached at (586) 739-7325, prompt #8.

-Services provided by the probation department include: monitoring defendants ordered to reporting probation; community service placement and follow-up; conduct pre-sentence investigations; conduct substance abuse evaluations; and provide sentencing recommendations.
+Services provided by the Probation Department include: monitoring defendants ordered to reporting and non-reporting probation; community service placement and follow-up; conducting pre-sentence investigations, including substance abuse and domestic violence evaluations; appearances at court hearings; and providing sentencing recommendations.

 - Reporting Probation Travel Request (Word) Form may be printed and submitted via mail, email as an attachment, fax, or in-person at the front counter of the Probation Department (Monday-Friday)

-- AANA Attendance Form (PDF): This form is for tracking attendance at Narcotic's Anonymous, Alcoholic's Anonymous, Gambler's Anonymous, Marijuana Anonymous, and Shoplifter's Anonymous
+- AANA Attendance Form (PDF): This form is for tracking attendance at support groups.
+Contact information is included on top of sheet.

 - PBT Breathalyzer Sheet (PDF)